 - "We can keep flying as long as we have fuel."
 No shit, Sherlock.

 - The fact that depending on the path you take, the main antagonist will be a Danny Devito-looking midget.

-- In Dead Aim, the written dialogue almost never matches the spoken lines in both words and tone.
+- The written dialogue almost never matches the spoken lines in both words and tone.

 Resident Evil Outbreak

-- And you thought The Joker's puns were bad...promotion for the game referred to the global virus outbreak as The War On Horror and the series has seemingly run with the idea.
+- If you thought The Joker's puns were bad... promotion for the game referred to the global virus outbreak as The War on Horror and the series has seemingly run with the idea.